CryptoCurrencyCafe/web/content/pages/projects/project2/project2.md

    </div>

 The main goal for this part is for everyone to write your own PointCoin miner.
-We have provided some code for you to get started:
+We have provided some code in the [Project 2 repo](https://github.com/CryptoCurrencyCafe/project2) for you to get
+started:

-- [miner.go](TODO:github) - an initial template for a PointCoin miner.
+- [miner.go](https://github.com/CryptoCurrencyCafe/project2/blob/master/miner.go) - an initial template for a PointCoin miner.
   You will implement your miner by modifying this file.
-- [support.go](TODO:github) - some functions that you will find useful in implementing your miner.
+- [support.go](https://github.com/CryptoCurrencyCafe/project2/blob/master/support.go) - some functions that you will find useful in implementing your miner.
 (You are not expected to change these functions, but can change them if you want to.)